yuxi-liu-wired/mc-aixi-ctw/README.md

 Implements AIXI, the universal AI agent, and tests it in a wide variety of game environments.

-A skeletal implementation, taken from [gkassel/pyaixi](https://github.com/gkassel/pyaixi), is given by the instructor, upon which we added most of the meat.
+A skeletal implementation written by G. Kassel, taken from [gkassel/pyaixi](https://github.com/gkassel/pyaixi), is given by the instructor, upon which we added most of the meat.

 #### Authors